StaticGenie/StaticGenie/data/standardpage/docs/getting-started/directory-structure.md

 - `/src/libs` - The core framework files that tie everything together
 - `/src/plugins` - Plugins available to load via `/config.ts`
 - `/src/services` - Services available to load via `/config.ts`
+- `/theme/root` - Any files that need to be copied to the root level of the generated website.
+Such as robots.txt files
-- `/theme/assets` - Any assets such as .css, .zip, .png, .js etc you want to add to your site.
-Accessible from the theme layouts via `/assets/*`
+- `/theme/root/assets` - Any assets such as .css, .zip, .png, .js etc you want to add to your site.
+Accessible from the theme layouts via the URL `/assets/*`
 - `/theme/layouts` - In order to create any page with a unique look and feel (such as /contact.html with a contact form) it needs a layout.
 They are defined here.
 - `/theme/partials` - When you want a portion of html to be to shared across multiple layouts (e.g. header & footer)
 - `/www` - Your generated website!
 Copy all the contents of this folder to your web host